moritzgw/nc-mcm/README.md

 The four processing steps call further methods implemented in the `nilab` toolbox.
 The choice of algorithms is currently rather limited, but new methods for each of the processing steps can be implemented in `nilab` and then called from `learn_mcm()`.

 ## Plotting a neuro-cognitive causal model

+The file `../plotting/plot_ncmcms.py` provides a range of functions for visualizing NC-MCMs:

 ## Licenses